 Q: What are the key differences between Python 2 and 3?

-Although Python 2 is formally considered legacy at this point, its use is still widespread enough that is important for a developer to recognize the differences between Python 2 and 3.
+Although Python 2 is formally considered legacy at this point, its use is still widespread enough that is important for a python web developer to recognize the differences between Python 2 and 3.

 Here are some of the key differences that a developer should be aware of:

 Text and Data instead of Unicode and 8-bit strings.
 Python 3.0 uses the concepts of text and (binary) data instead of Unicode strings and 8-bit strings.
 The biggest ramification of this is that any attempt to mix text and data in Python 3.0 raises a TypeError (to combine the two safely, you must decode bytes or encode Unicode, but you need to know the proper encoding, e.g. UTF-8)

 This addresses a longstanding pitfall for naïve Python programmers.
 In Python 2, mixing Unicode and 8-bit data would work if the string happened to contain only 7-bit (ASCII) bytes, but you would get UnicodeDecodeError if it contained non-ASCII values.
 Moreover, the exception would happen at the combination point, not at the point at which the non-ASCII characters were put into the str object.
 This behavior was a common source of confusion and consternation for neophyte Python programmers.